-- 1. Disassemble (fieldstrip) the pistol to the extent described on pages 18 22. - 2.
-Using a cleaning rod, run a properly sized, solvent-wetted patch through the bore several times.
+- 1. Disassemble (fieldstrip) the pistol to the extent described on pages 22 25. - 2.
+Using a cleaning rod, run a properly sized solvent-wetted patch through the bore several times.
 Then attach a solvent-wetted bristle brush to a cleaning rod and run it back and forth the full length of the bore as many times as necessary to remove grease and dirt from the bore and chamber.
 Clean bore with dry patches and examine.
 Bore fouling can contribute to reduced accuracy, and grease accumulation in the chamber can interfere with proper feeding of cartridges from the magazine. - 3.
-Using powder solvent on a clean patch or bristle brush, remove powder residue from all components of the pistol.
+Using solvent on a clean patch or bristle brush, remove powder residue from all components of the pistol.
+Pay close attention to cleaning fouling from the claw of the extractor and from the rail cuts in the slide.
 After cleaning, run a dry patch through the bore, then follow with a patch that is very lightly oiled.
-Wipe all surfaces clean with cloth, then wipe all surfaces with a patch or cloth that has been very lightly oiled. - 4.
-NOTE: Only a light application of oil is needed to provide adequate lubrication of moving parts and to prevent rust.
-Excess accumulations of oil tend to attract particles of dust and dirt and may congeal in cold weather, which can interfere with the safe and reliable function of the pistol. - 5.
-Before firing, remove all oil and grease from the bore.
+Wipe all surfaces clean with cloth, then wipe all metal surfaces with a patch or cloth that has been very lightly oiled.